Live on the Cheap With These 16 Jobs That Provide Housing

 - Travel nurse

 Love the outdoors?
 Don’t mind a bit of a rustic way of life?
 You might be interested in being a park ranger.
-Your day job will involve giving tours, responding to emergencies and patrolling around the park – all with free accommodations in some of the most beautiful settings that America has to offer.
+Your day job will involve giving tours, responding to emergencies and patrolling around the park — all with free accommodations in beautiful settings, such as America’s national parks.

 2. Au Pair